Liquid Nitrogen Skin Cancer Treatment

 With this process, a dermatologist will destroy the skin cancer cells by freezing the lesion with liquid nitrogen.
 The liquid nitrogen is applied to the cells with a cotton applicator or a spray.
 The method is also known for being used to remove warts, so it may sound familiar.
 This method can call for numbing prior to the process, depending on how large the lesion is and how sensitive the individual is.

-This form of treatment for non-melanoma skin cancer is pretty quick, easy and effortless.
-The area that has been frozen with the liquid nitrogen can heal in as little as 3 to 6 weeks after the procedure.
+This form of treatment for non-melanoma skin cancer is pretty quick, easy, and effortless.
+The area that has been frozen with the liquid nitrogen can heal in as little as three to six weeks after the procedure.
 Once the procedure is completed, it’s important to ensure the area is cleaned and dried.
-You can expect to see the wound to scab up once it begins healing.
+You can expect to see the wound scab once it begins healing.

 For precancerous lesions, it is almost always successful.
 In the instances that the liquid nitrogen treatment is used for treating skin cancer, there is a small chance that the skin cancer could return.
 In the instance that it does, another round of liquid nitrogen treatment could be done, however, this is also another opportunity to visit what other treatments may be better suited for the case.